Ysgol John Bright

 Ysgol John Bright is a secondary school on Maesdu Road, Llandudno in Conwy County Borough, Wales.

+History

+Grammar school

 It was founded with money and support from the social reformer John Bright, whose son died in Llandudno in 1864.
 Until 1969 the school was a selective grammar school known as John Bright Grammar School (JBGS).
-It reopened in September 1969 as a comprehensive and with a new name – Ysgol John Bright. ("Ysgol" is Welsh for "school") The school serves the state secondary education sector in the Llandudno area and has around 1200 pupils.
-The current headteacher is Hywel Parry.

 The first John Bright school first opened in February 1896 in temporary premises – now the Risboro Hotel.
 It was bought for £567 and had 62 pupils.
 By 1905, there were nearly 80 pupils and 5 teachers.
 It had five classrooms and specialist rooms for cookery, music, art and woodwork, physics and science.
 The headmaster was J.M.
 Archer-Thomson, a leading Welsh mountaineer.

 The school moved to a new site on Oxford Road in 1907 and remained on that site until 2004.

+Comprehensive

+It reopened in September 1969 as a comprehensive and with a new name – Ysgol John Bright. ("Ysgol" is Welsh for "school") The school serves the state secondary education sector in the Llandudno area and has around 1200 pupils.

+In 1980 the school entered a team for the Top of the Form radio competition, with Anthony Griffiths, Sarah Norwood, Andrew Wilkinson and Gillian Carr.
+The first competition was recorded on Wednesday October 2, 1980 at Holywell High School (Ysgol Treffynnon), being broadcast on October 21, 1980.
+The school team won 68-56.
+The team competed on November 5, 1980 against Hazel Grove High School, broadcast on November 25, 1980, and lost 79-72.

+The current headteacher is Hywel Parry.
 The Oxford Road buildings were demolished in 2004 and the site was redeveloped as an Asda store.
 It has not been revealed how much Asda paid for the site.
 New school buildings on Maesdu Road were opened in September 2004.
 They were built as part of a PFI project and a facilities management company handles caretaking, cleaning and catering.
 The cost was £20,000,000.

 As the new site had previously been a landfill and gasworks, the move was the subject of some controversy.

 Examinations

 The school offers education for KS3, KS4 and Post-16 students.
 It offers GCSE, Entry Level examinations for KS4 and AS-level and A-level for Post-16 education.
-The school is well known for its exceptional sports facilities.
-The school performs a different musical production each year.